-- Appreciation of the underlying principles of Materials Science, supported by an understanding of the necessary basic science required in studying this interdisciplinary subject. - 2.
-An understanding of the processes and principles involved that lead to the appropriate application of materials, the importance of materials to industry and society as well as an awareness of sustainability, environmental issues and safety. - 3.
+- 1. Appreciation of the underlying principles of Materials Science, supported by an understanding of the necessary basic science required in studying this interdisciplinary subject. - 2.
+An understanding of the processes, and principles involved, that lead to the appropriate application of materials, the importance of materials to industry and society as well as an awareness of sustainability, environmental issues and safety. - 3.
 An understanding of engineering principles in order to understand the manufacturing methods and service performance of materials. - 4.
 Ability to apply appropriate mathematical or numerical techniques to materials-based phenomena. - 5.
 Ability to conduct a logical discussion and argue a coherent point of view. - 6.
 Ability to solve a range of known problems and tackle unseen and more open-ended ones. - 7.
 Ability to collate, analyse and interpret complex experimental data and infer conclusions where appropriate. - 8.
-Ability to summarise scientific arguments and facts and to give succinct oral and written presentations, using IT-based methods where appropriate.
+Ability to summarise scientific arguments and facts and to give succinct oral and written presentations, using IT-based methods where appropriate. - 9.
+Ability to search for, summarise and critique information in the scientific & engineering literature.